eddyystop/mithril-components/components/tabs/readme.md

         Definition of one tab.
             * `label {fcn | str | default is tabName}` The text to appear as the label.
             * `render {fcn optional}` Fcn which renders the tab's contents if the tab is active.
-            * `onclickRedirectTo {URL | fcn returning URL optional}` Redirect to this route if the tab is clicked.
+            * `onclickRedirectTo {str URL | fcn returning URL | optional}` Redirect to this route if the tab is clicked.
             * `onclick {fcn optional}`
-            Call this fcn is the tab is clicked.
-Cannot appear with `onclickRedirectTo`.
+            Call this fcn when the tab is clicked.
+Ignored if `onclickRedirectTo` is specified.
-            The module is automatically re-rendered after a tab is clicked, so this optional fcn would perform other specialized processing before the re-render.
+            The current module is automatically re-rendered after a tab is clicked, so this optional fcn would perform other specialized processing before the re-render.
             * `selectors {obj}` are the Mithril selectors attached to various elements in the table.
             They are applied after any selectors added by `css`.